Halogen lamp: Effect of voltage on performance

 Halogen lamps are manufactured with enough halogen to match the rate of tungsten evaporation at their design voltage.
-Increasing the applied voltage increases the rate of evaporation, so at some point, there may be insufficient halogen and the lamp goes black.
+Increasing the applied voltage increases the rate of evaporation, so at some point, there may be insufficient halogen, and the lamp goes black.
 Over-voltage operation is not generally recommended.
-With a reduced voltage, the evaporation is lower and there may be too much halogen, which can lead to abnormal failure.
-At much lower voltages, the bulb temperature may be too low to support the halogen cycle, but by this time the evaporation rate is too low for the bulb to blacken significantly.
+With a reduced voltage, the evaporation is lower, and there may be too much halogen, which can lead to abnormal failure.
+At much lower voltages, the bulb temperature may be too low to support the halogen cycle, but by this time, the evaporation rate is too low for the bulb to blacken significantly.
 If the bulbs do blacken, it is recommended to run the lamps at the rated voltage to restart the cycle.
 There are many situations where halogen lamps are dimmed successfully.
 However, lamp life may not be extended as much as predicted.
-The life span on dimming depends on lamp construction, the halogen additive used, and whether dimming is normally expected for this type.
+The life span of dimming depends on lamp construction, the halogen additive used, and whether dimming is normally expected for this type.

 Spectrum

 Like all incandescent light bulbs, a halogen lamp produces a continuous spectrum of light, from near ultraviolet to deep into the infrared.
 Since the lamp filament can operate at a higher temperature than a non-halogen lamp, the spectrum is shifted toward blue, producing light with a higher effective color temperature and higher power efficiency.
-This makes halogen lamps the only option for consumer light source with black-body radiation spectrum similar to that of the Sun and most suitable for the eyes.
-Alternatively, multi-component glasses can be used, which have a natural UV-block.
-These glasses belong to the family of the aluminosilicate-glasses.

 High-temperature filaments emit some energy in the UV region.
 Small amounts of other elements can be mixed into the quartz, so that the doped quartz (or selective optical coating) blocks harmful UV radiation.
 Hard glass blocks UV and has been used extensively for the bulbs of car headlights.
 Alternatively, the halogen lamp can be mounted inside an outer bulb, similar to an ordinary incandescent lamp, which also reduces the risks from the high bulb temperature.
 Undoped quartz halogen lamps are used in some scientific, medical, and dental instruments as a UV-B source.